Bacilladnaviridae

 Bacilladnaviridae is a family of single-stranded DNA viruses that primarily infect diatoms.

 Characteristics

-The genome of these viruses appears to be unique.
-It consists of a single molecule of covalently closed circular single stranded DNA of 4.5–6 kilobases as well as a segment of linear ssDNA of ~1 kilobase.
-The linear segment is complementary to a portion of the closed circle creating a partially double stranded region.
-There are at least three major open reading frames in the genome.

 Similar to other eukaryotic ssDNA viruses, bacilladnaviruses are likely to replicate their genomes by the rolling-circle mechanism, initiated by the virus-encoded endonuclease (Rep).
 However, the latter protein of bacilladnaviruses displays unique conserved motifs and in phylogenetic trees forms a monophyletic clade separated from other groups of ssDNA viruses.
 The capsid protein of bacilladnaviruses has the jelly-roll fold and is most closely related to the corresponding proteins from members of the family Nodaviridae, which have ssRNA genomes.

-The virions are about 34 nanometers (nm) in diameter and accumulate in the nucleus.
-Mature virions are released by lysis of the host cell.